First and foremost if you are in a band and you are looking for a gig do NOT ring - send an e-mail with details.

 YOU MUST NOT UNDER ANY CIRCUMSTANCES SMOKE IN THE DRESSING ROOM OR CORRIDORS

-Please note that during the gig staff may well enter the dressing room, please do not leave cash/valuables lying around, we have NEVER had a problem but........
+Please note that during the gig staff (or anyone for that matter!) may well enter the dressing room and they cannot be locked so please do not leave cash/valuables lying around.
+We have NEVER had a problem but........

 To view the stage layout and dimensions click here